Church Safety Ministry

 Unfortunately, that is the case with some church insurance companies.
 Their preference is to rely purely on the presence of a team to be a deterrent potential violence.
 They also prefer to have deniability should an incident occur, and be able to claim that the team was not trained to handle such an event.
 While this protects the insurance company, it does nothing to protect your congregation.
 A well-organized, well-trained team is a far greater deterrent and protective force than one that is untrained and unorganized.

-What training do you provide for Safety Teams?
+What training do you provide for Safety Ministries?

 It depends on the skill sets that you want your team to have.
 We offer training in firearms, verbal de-escalation, medical response, and active violence emergency response plans.
 We can also help your church develop a customized active attack response plan and preventative security posture.

-How long does it take to get a church Safety Team up and running?
+How long does it take to get a church Safety Ministry up and running?

 As your team or church grows the need to adjust processes and procedures will change as well.
-Your team will need to be able to adapt to the ever changing population of your church.
+Like any church ministry, your Safety Ministry will need to be able to adapt to the ever changing population of your church.